country-regions/country-region-selector/README.md

 - `data-region-id` - required.
 This should contain the ID of the region field that it's being mapped to.
 - `data-default-option` - optional.
 Default: "Select country".
 This determines the default, blank option display value.
+- `data-default-value` - optional.
+The default selected value in the country dropdown (e.g. "Canada")

 ##### region fields
 - `data-blank-option` - before the user selects a country, there's a single <option> displayed which by default is the "-" character.
 - `data-default-option` - optional.
 Default: "Select region".
 This determines the default, blank option display value that shows up after a user has selected a country.
+- `data-default-value` - optional.
+The default selected value in the region dropdown (e.g. "British Columbis")

 ### Notes for Developers